 1. Seating a crowd of 80k-90k, it is the world’s largest enclosed space with a gross volume of 3 million cubic metres.
 Dimensions – 333 metres NS, 294 metres EW, 69 metres high.

-2. The circular form of the stadium represents the heaven as well as the bird nest, apart from conforming with IOC and IAAF requirements, the design is earthquake resilient, optimised ventilation using Computational Fluid Dynamics (CFD) and supports geothermal heating and cooling through underground pipes.
+2. The circular form of the stadium represents heaven as well as the bird’s nest, apart from conforming with IOC and IAAF requirements, the design is earthquake-resilient, optimised ventilation using Computational Fluid Dynamics (CFD) and supports geothermal heating and cooling through underground pipes.

-3. L- shaped precast concrete units were used for the roof which were supported by a structural frame work of in-situ beams and columns of 1000 tonnes each.
+3. L- shaped precast concrete units were used for the roof which was supported by a structural framework of in-situ beams and columns of 1000 tonnes each.

 4. The stadium is supported by a 7-storey shear wall, the roof is a separate element for seismic resistance, and the overall framework is supported on a grid formation.

 5. The nest consists of a 36km long steel band and is inspired by the Chinese symbol- Yin Yang.

 6. The Libeskind Building – Jewish Museum | Deconstructivism